SnS-Net/Network-Automation/README.md

 # Network Automation Lab

 Welcome to the Network Automation!
 This repository is designed to provide hands-on experience for both network engineers and Linux system administrators in automating network device configuration and managing services on Linux servers using Python and Ansible.
+This is a lab you **MUST** build yourself.

 ## Overview